-An old EC Tales from the Crypt comic featured a version of "Sleeping Beauty", with a running gag of characters talking

-  about the impenet- impentr- inpenet- thick wall of thorns surrounding the cursed castle.
+- An old EC Tales from the Crypt comic featured a version of "Sleeping Beauty", with a running gag of characters talking about the impenet- impentr- inpenet- thick wall of thorns surrounding the cursed castle.

-  - Subverted in the "Earthquake" storyline of the Batman comics.
-Robin examines the broadcasts from "Quakemaster" who

-  claims to have caused the earthquake.
-When he realizes that the villain is avoiding words that contain the letter B, he

-  deduces that the Quakemaster is actually a known bad guy who has a lisp.
+- Subverted in the Cataclysm storyline of the Batman comics.
+Robin examines the broadcasts from "Quakemaster" who claims to have caused the earthquake.
+When he realizes that the villain is avoiding words that contain the letter B, he deduces that the Quakemaster is actually a known bad guy who has a lisp: Scarface and the Ventriloquist.

 - Richie Rich once told Cadbury of his distinctive difficulty pronouncing the word "ventriloquist".
-It later proves

-  critical for Cadbury to realize that the Richie with him is an impostor when he says the word correctly.
+It later proves critical for Cadbury to realize that the Richie with him is an impostor when he says the word correctly.